waelkdouh/webapicoremigration/README.md

 Requirements:

-- Visual Studio
+- Visual Studio 2019
-- SQL Server 2012 Express LocalDB (to run locally)
+- SQL Server LocalDB (to run locally)

 To run the sample locally from Visual Studio: